-The Association of Women Surgeons (AWS) offers an Annual Starr Poster Contest for Medical Students and Residents.
-The Starr Poster Contest, named for Dr. Nina Starr Braunwald, was designed to facilitate interaction and idea exchange between students interested in surgery, surgical residents, and faculty members of various institutions.
+The Association of Women Surgeons (AWS) offers a Starr Medical Student and Resident Research Forum.
+This contest, named for Dr. Nina Starr Braunwald, was designed to facilitate interaction and idea exchange between students interested in surgery, surgical residents, and faculty members of various institutions.
 Each year, ten medical students and ten residents will be invited to present their research posters at the AWS Annual Conference (held in conjunction with the American College of Surgeons Clinical Congress).

 - 1st Place: Josephine Coury, "Evaluation of TRB-N0224, a Chemically Modified Curcumin for Osteoarthritis Treatment"

 - 2nd Place: Lindsay Nowak, "SOX9 in irradiated rectal cancer: a potential marker for tumor regression?"

 - 3rd Place: Anna Olds, "Improving Outcomes with Minimally Invasive Aortic Valve Replacements"

 - Vernissia Tam, "A Structured Robotics Training Curriculum Lowers Operative Time and Cost for Robotic Inguinal Hernia Repairs"

 - Patricia Martinez Quinones, "Time and Concentration Dependent Vascular Changes of Cancer Therapy Everolimus in Mesenteric Resistance Arteries"

 - Kristine Corkum, "Freezing the Future Fertility Potential of Infants and Toddlers Diagnosed with Cancer: Surgical Experience and Outcomes of Gonadal Tissue Cryopreservation"